+surrounding depth

 Feature Object Identifier

 Each real world feature within an IENC must have a unique universal Feature Object Identifier.
 This identifier is formed by the binary concatenation of the contents of the subfields of the “Feature Object Identifier” [FOID] field.
 Information types must not have a FOID.